 Payment can be made online via credit card (American Express, Diners Club, JCB, Mastercard and Visa) or via ClickandBuy.
 We can also issue an invoice, if needed.

-If you have a valid library card of the Vienna University Library you can also choose to pay in cash at the library: The costs for the digitisation will be charged to your account and can be paid either at the Main Library (lending service, inter-library loan, textbook collection) or at any of the special libraries that offer online lending services.
+If you have a valid library card for the Vienna University Library, you can also pay in cash at the library: The costs for the digitisation will be charged to your account and can be paid either at the Main Library (lending service, inter-library loan, textbook collection) or at any of the special libraries that offer online lending services.